-Lower heating element not working.If the lower heating element (or, more rarely, the lower thermostat) is not working, you will have some hot water but not as much as before.
+Lower heating element not working.
+If the lower heating element is not working, you will have some hot water but not as much as before.
 Because the lower element does most of the work, the lower element usually wears out before the upper element.
-Replace the lower element and/or thermostat if necessary (see page 26-27).
+Replace the lower element if necessary (see page 26).